aws-samples/aws-cdk-examples/python/ec2-alarm-to-opsitem/README.md

 ### Other information
-The cdk stack creates the below resources:
+The cdk stack deploys the following resources:
+ - IAM Policies and Roles
+ - IAM Instance Profile
+ - EC2 Instance
+ - SNS Topic and Subscription
+ - Lambda Functions (Two)
+ - Eventbridge Rules (Two)
- - **Language:** Python
+ - SSM Document

-AWS::IAM::Role
-AWS::IAM::Policy
-AWS::IAM::Role
-AWS::IAM::Policy
-AWS::SNS::Topic
-AWS::SNS::Subscription
-AWS::IAM::InstanceProfile
-AWS::EC2::Instance
-AWS::Lambda::Function
-AWS::EC2::SecurityGroup
-AWS::Lambda::Function
-AWS::Events::Rule
-AWS::Lambda::Permission
-AWS::Lambda::Permission
-AWS::Events::Rule
-AWS::SSM::Document

-# Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+# General information on how to execute this sample

 The `cdk.json` file tells the CDK Toolkit how to execute your app.